-The ADS131B02-Q1 features a cyclic redundancy check (CRC) engine on both input and output data to mitigate SPI communication errors.
+The ADS130B02-Q1 features a cyclic redundancy check (CRC) engine on both input and output data to mitigate SPI communication errors.
 The CRC word is 16 bits wide for either input or output CRC.
-Coverage includes all words in the SPI frame where the CRC is enabled, including zero-padded or sign-extended bits.
+Coverage includes all words in the SPI frame where the CRC is enabled, including zero-padded bits.